How 1 Simple Mistake Increases Your Customers' Trust

 Pratfalls are contextual, there is no single right interpretation of how committing a mistake might affect how someone is perceived in public.

-But a time when honesty and transparency are key factors to humanising your brand, the Pratfall Effect if done correctly can turn your weaknesses into your company's strength.
+But a time when honesty and transparency are key factors to humanising your brand, the Pratfall Effect if done correctly, can turn your weaknesses into your company's strength.